msaps/XCFramework-Link-Issue/README.md

+## Update

+This issue is resolved in Xcode 12 (as of 12.0 Beta 1 12A6159)

 ## Issue

 When integrating an `xcframework` Framework into an Xcode workspace with a framework target which is dependent on the `xcframework` and then an application target which is dependent on the workspace framework, the application fails to build with a `No such module` error in the workspace framework.